mui/material-ui/docs/pages/careers/design-engineer-x-grid.md

 - **Experiment and play**.
 Great, unexpected features and heisenbug fixes have come from a number of sources — relentlessly methodical processes of elimination, free-flowing team collaboration, inspiration from adjacent libraries and projects, and difficult-to-explain individual strokes of brilliance.
 Whatever your preferred style is for creating new things that others might not have thought of, you'll find a welcome home on the team.
 - **Take ownership of features from idea/mockup to live deployment**.
   You'll shape and guide the direction of crucial new features, including new components.
-- **Ship.
-Early and often**.
-You'll iterate and ship frequently.
-  You'll have a real impact on the end-user experience and you'll love working on a team that builds stunning UIs and prioritizes delivering real user value as often as possible.
-- **You'll be interacting with the users** on a regular basis, handling inbound support and feature requests (every developer helps with developer requests).
+- **You'll be interacting with customers** regularly, handling inbound support and feature requests (every developer helps with developer requests).
 - **Bridge the gap between design and engineering**.
-  You will closely work with designers and engineers, and act as a communication conduit between the two roles to ensure efficient workflows and shared understanding of goals.
+  Sometimes, you'll be sketching new features on Figma.
+On other days, you'll be prototyping them in code.

 ### The best parts of this job